1 – Introduction

 Now indirectly, the False Prophet does perform the miracle – by influencing the media systems to give favorable coverage to the Antichrist.
 But it’s not as if he himself is doing any kind of hocus-pocus to make images come alive.
 That “miracle” gets delegated to the TV broadcasting systems to perform.
 But for the apostle, this “life” feature of the image looms in his mind as something extraordinary and, not knowing how else to understand it, he describes this modern wonder of technology as a miraculous occurrence.

 An interesting sideline here worth noting: From the vision John understood that the earth-Beast had a great deal of power, which, in his clumsy way, he expresses as the ability to get everyone in the world to possess an “image” of the Antichrist and then to “give life” to their images (verses 14-15).
-What this suggests, when we apply these words to modern reality, is that the earth-Beast, or False Prophet, runs the television broadcasting industry.
-The great domain of media power in the earth will lie mostly under his control.
-And if he controls it, then he must own it.
-And if he owns it, then he must be fabulously wealthy.
+What this suggests, when we apply these words to modern reality, is that the Earth-Beast, or False Prophet, will have control over the world’s broadcasting industry.
+This great domain of media power comes mostly under his control, which would, of course, ensure widespread proliferation of the “image” – the broadcasted image that will exert enormous influence over the world of the future.
+Furthermore, if he controls the world’s media networks, then he probably owns them.
+And if he owns them, then he must be fabulously wealthy.

 Revelation 13 starts with a description of the world’s final empire as a horrific-looking “beast” with horns and heads and features of a leopard, bear, and lion.
 As the passage continues, the “beast” seems to transition from empire into person: